PradeepLoganathan/pradeepl-blog/content/blog/platform-engineering/index.md

 title: "Platform Revolution: How Platform Engineering is Reshaping Software Development"
 lastmod: 2023-12-13T12:42:17+05:30
 date: 2023-12-13T12:42:17+05:30
-draft: true
+draft: false
 Author: Pradeep Loganathan
 tags:
-  -
+  - platformengineering
-  -
+  - CICD
-  -
+  - devsecops
 categories:
-  -
+  - platformengineering
 #slug: kubernetes/introduction-to-open-policy-agent-opa/
-summary: ""
+summary: "Platform engineering is an emerging discipline that transcends traditional IT roles by bridging software development (Dev), operations (Ops), security (sec), and quality assurance (QA) into a coherent, streamlined workflow"
 ShowToc: true
 TocOpen: true
 images:
-  -
+  - images/platform-engineering-pradeepl.jpeg
 cover:
     image: "images/platform-engineering-pradeepl.jpeg"
-    alt: ""
+    alt: "Platform engineering"
-    caption: ""
+    caption: "Platform engineering"
     relative: false # To use relative path for cover image, used in hugo Page-bundles

 ---

 # Platform Engineering: An Overview

 Platform engineering is an emerging discipline that transcends traditional IT roles by bridging software development (Dev), operations (Ops), security (sec), and quality assurance (QA) into a coherent, streamlined workflow.
-This engineering field focuses on building and maintaining the __'platform'__ , an integrated set of tools and services that optimizes the entire lifecycle of an application, from design, development and deployment to maintenance, scaling and observability.
+This engineering field focuses on building and maintaining the ***platform*** , an integrated set of tools and services that optimizes the entire lifecycle of an application, from design, development and deployment to maintenance, scaling and observability.
 The ultimate goal of platform engineering is to enhance developer productivity and operational efficiency.
 By removing friction from the development process, engineers can focus on adding business value rather than being bogged down by operational concerns.
 A robust platform ensures that software can be delivered faster, more securely, and with higher quality, thereby accelerating the pace of innovation across the organization.

 # The need for platform engineering